Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Study Setup

 For the image classification models, we train them on three popular and representative datasets, CIFAR10, MNIST, and Fashion-MNIST.
 For \DG, we train it on the MNIST dataset and evaluate its outputs in aspects of image quality and semantics.
 These trained models, after being compiled as executables, are treated as the victim for attacks.
-With different compilers and configurations, we have 21 victim DNN executables as listed in \T~\ref{tab:base-bits}.
-As noted in \S~\ref{subsec:bit-search}, for our practical attack experiments (see \S~\ref{subsec:rq5}), we require DNNs trained on fake datasets for local profiling.
-To do so, we train each DNN on ten fake datasets for offline bit searching.
+With different compilers and configurations, we have 16 victim DNN executables as listed in \T~\ref{tab:base-bits}.
+To acquire trained DNNs for offline bit searching (\S~\ref{subsec:bit-search}), we also train each DNN on ten fake datasets.

 \T~\ref{tab:dnn} lists all seed DNN models, their numbers of weights and accuracies, as well as the sizes of their compiled executables and the \txt\ sections.
 We report that the (victim) classification models have average accuracies of 91.34\%, 89.68\%, 87.53\%, and 98.50\%, respectively, for all datasets.
-In terms of file size, executables compiled by Glow are much smaller than those compiled by TVM, since Glow does not embed the weights data into the executable but instead stores them in a separate file.
-When weights are embedded into the executables, the file size is generally proportional to the number of weights of the model; this also means that for the quantized variants, the file size is usually much smaller.
+In terms of file size, Glow-compiled executables are much smaller than TVM-compiled ones as Glow does not embed the weights into the executable but instead stores them in a separate file.